#MySkyeBody Conversations – Ashley Armstrong

 SKYE: If you could rename the body positive movement in your own unique way what would it be?

-AA: Let’s take it beyond our bodies and call it positivity.
+Ashley: Let’s take it beyond our bodies and call it positivity.
 Life deals everyone a lot of crap, and all we can do is do our best to rise to the occasion and live beyond the negativity.
 Happiness is a choice; every minute, we have the chance to replace negative thoughts with positive ones.
 So let’s treat ourselves and our bodies with kindness.
 Let’s venture out into the world with compassion and patience and gratitude.
 Let’s put in the effort and find a way to choose the positive path in everything we do.

 To learn more about Ashley and her journey, follow her on Instagram @breastcanceryogi